 The Productivity— I love the “look busy” feel of fall.
 It reminds me of that tough seventh grade teacher I had who would enter the classroom and everyone sat up straighter.
 There’s a certain Pavlovian conditioning to the sound of a school bus.
 I want to buy 3-ring binders and #2 pencils and a fresh pack of highlighters.

 I start questioning life and what I’m doing and where I’m going.
 What are my plans?
 And how will I get there?
 And where’s geometry class?

 The Poignancy— Fall’s beauty has a doomed quality that makes it both magnificent and heart-breaking.
-If Spring is sweet Taylor Swift and Summer’s ripe Katy Perry, then Fall is melancholy Billy Holiday, deeper and wiser, a perfect backdrop to those end-of-warm-weather blues.
+If Spring is sweet Taylor Swift and Summer’s ripe Katie Perry, then Fall is melancholy Billy Holiday, deeper and wiser, a perfect backdrop to those end-of-warm-weather blues.